 Outside the banking industry, public cloud computing drives innovation and enables new competitors, products and more flexible business models.
 From blockchain to artificial intelligence, there is huge potential for the banking and wider financial services industry to use this technology to help new groups of customers access finance, develop new investment tools, and understand the value of the financial data they hold.

-Pinsent Masons and the BBA have created a Cloud Computing Working Group for BBA members, to help identify and solve these challenges.
+Pinsent Masons and the BBA (now UK Finance) have created a Cloud Computing Working Group for BBA members, to help identify and solve these challenges.

 In our new Banking on Cloud report, we identify seven hurdles to cloud adoption, including: